poucotm/Log-Highlight/README.md

 From v0.4.0, you can highlight links and quotes inside "begin regex", "end regex" and "match regex" by using special words `{{{LINK}}}`, `{{{QUOTE}}}`.
 It can be used for the following gcc style error/warning message : `./src/abc.cpp:40:2 error: unknown escape seque ...`

+#### Auto Refresh

+From v0.5.0, when the log files are updated, it automatically refreshes the bookmarks, summary output panel.
+There's some inertial delays for smooth action.

 #### Settings :

 ```java